alexevansigg/CSA-Enhanced-Operations/README.md

 ]
 ```

-Each entry in the Object Array denotes a single column in the datatable, The title attribute is contains the display name of the field, the data attribute contains the name of the field in the JSON object returned by the SQL query (important this is always capital), The class field can contain the following:
+Each entry in the Object Array denotes a single column in the datatable, The title attribute contains the display name of the column, the data attribute correspondes to the name of the field in the JSON object returned by the SQL query (important: this is always capital), The class field can contain the following delimited by a space:
 - **text-center** - Jusitfies the column in the center.
 - **text-left** - Justifies the column to the left.
 - **text-right** - Justifies the column to the right.